 Steve Yedlin disagrees — not just with this conclusion, but with the foundation of the debate itself.
-Cinephiles might know Yedlin as Rian Johnson’s go-to cinematographer on everything from Brick to Star Wars: The Last Jedi to Knives Out.
+Cinephiles might know Yedlin as Rian Johnson’s go-to cinematographer on everything from Brick to Star Wars: The Last Jedi to Knives Out and its 2022 sequel, Glass Onion: A Knives Out Mystery.
 But since the early days of digital, he’s also gained a reputation for his rigorous technical study of the science behind image creation.

 In April 2019, Yedlin released his scholarship’s latest fruit, the “Display Prep Demo.”
 An updated version of a video first released in 2015, the demo alternates between footage shot on 35mm film stock and an Arri Alexa, industry standards for film and digital, respectively.
 Both have been processed to achieve what Yedlin says is “the look culturally associated with a traditional all-film system,” the kind people like Nolan say can only be achieved by actually shooting on film.
 Except, as Yedlin tells Polygon, when screened in theaters to an array of industry professionals, almost no one could tell the difference.

 To anyone concerned with cinematography, the implications are huge: If you can make digital footage look convincingly like film, the debate over which format is visually superior is effectively moot.
 But for Yedlin, the first paradigm he hopes to change with his study isn’t actually about “film vs. digital,” but about how people think about cameras themselves.